OpenTechSchool/html-css-beginners/extras/push-to-heroku.md

 ---

 layout: ots
-title: push-to-heroku
+title: Pushing to Heroku

 ---

-# Extra Credit
+> This extra is lovingly provided by our coach [funkybrain](https://github.com/funkybrain).

 In this module we'll explore how to host your snazzy webapp on Heroku.
 What's Heroku?
-It's a hosting provider that, amongts many things, tries to simplify your life with regards to deploying and hosting your application.
+It's a hosting provider that, amongst many things, tries to simplify your life with regards to deploying and hosting your application.
 Why Heroku?
 Simply because Heroku works like magic with Git!
 This means that you can save yourself all the headaches of app deployment and server maintenance.
 Oh, and Heroku is free for casual users, i.e. if you have very little traffic.

-> Note: this module is written assuming you are programming with Ruby.
+Note: this module is written assuming you are programming with Ruby.
 If you want to try and push to Heroku using another language/framework (e.g. Python/Django) we can probably work it out, just grab one of the coaches.

 # The Hosting Conundrun